What Is Thalassemia?

 Your doctor may perform these tests, some include:

-• In a blood test, the lab technician looks at your blood to see if the shape of the RBC is strange or abnormal
+- In a blood test (see the shape of the RBC is normal or abnormal)

 Its treatment depends on what type is it and how serious is this disease.

-People with thalassemia traits (minor anaemia) do not require medical care after the initial diagnosis is made.
+People with minor anaemia do not require medical care after the initial diagnosis is made.

-A person with major thalassemia needs this treatment:
+A person with major thalassemia needs this treatment include:

 Blood transfusion